Introduction to Hybrid Power Systems and Case Studies

 Introduction to Hybrid Power Systems & Hawaii Case Study

-Dr. Thomas Ackermann, PhD
+Thomas Ackermann, PhD (Energynautics, Germany)

 Energynautics CEO Dr. Thomas Ackermann will provide an introduction to the world of hybrid power systems, focusing especially on small power systems on islands or in remote areas.
 This session intends to give an insight into the current state of small power systems, which are typically still mainly powered by diesel generators, and the challenges and opportunities of supplementing or replacing conventional generation with renewables in such systems.